Not a Member?

 ELELYSO Intravenous Inj Pwd F/Sol: 200IU

-Dosage must be individualized according to patient need and response.
-The recommended dose is 60 Units/kg IV infusion once every 2 weeks.
+60 units/kg/dose (based on actual body weight) IV infusion once every 2 weeks.
 Patients with Type I Gaucher disease who are changing therapy from a dose of imiglucerase to taliglucerase should begin treatment with taliglucerase at that same dose.
 Titrate dose to individual patient response and therapeutic goals.

 Safety and efficacy have not been established.